carlow78/wordle-challenge/README.md

 As mentioned earlier the wordle_five.txt text file is not perfect but it performs its main purpose and acts as a good validation point despite its limitation such as possibly missing some five letter words.

+Previously, I was using another [source](https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-usa-no-swears-medium.txt) for the five-letter words which contained 5-8 letter words which I reduced down to five using a [python script](assets/cap_to_five.py) to read, find and then write just the five letter words to another text file.
+This output file contained just over 1,300 five letter words.
+So the file used is an improvement on it.

-The issue of dealing with duplicate letter is a common issue when coding Wordle application.
-This occurs when two identical letters are in a guess but only one occurence of the letter is in the word.
+The issue of dealing with duplicate letter is a common issue when coding a Wordle application.
+This occurs when two identical letters are in a guess but only one occurence of the letter is actually in the word.
 This issue was resolve in this commit bc24dde.

+To resolve it two passes are used the first is used to initialize.
+We initialize an array with all guess letters set to grey, indicating they are not in the word.
+We create a separate list that is a copy of the secret, with each element representing a letter in the string, such as ["A", "P", "P", "L", "E"].

+During the first pass, we identify any letters in the correct position in the guess.
+If found, we mark that letter as 'green' and update the secret list to exclude that letter from future comparisons.
+For instance, if the guess is "HELLO", the remaining secret might look like this: ["A", "P", "P", "*", "E"].

+Next, we perform another loop to identify the guessed letters that are present in the word but not in the correct position.
+This is achieved using a nested loop for comparison.

 # Deployment to Heroku